Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/README.md

 <h2>🛠️ Contributions </h2>

-Information about contributing to this project can be found in the [CONTRIBUTING](https://github.com/Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/blob/develop/CONTRIBUTING.md) guide
+Information about contributing to this project can be found in the [CONTRIBUTING](https://github.com/Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/blob/develop/CONTRIBUTING.md) guide.

+Goodluck as you contribute!